 After several years spent documenting music festivals and visiting natural places throughout North America, I met my first great yoga teacher, Stephen Spyrit, in Portland, Oregon, and was inspired to travel to India, Nepal, Southeast Asia, Israel, and Egypt.
 From there, I spent a year as a professional photographer in New York before another mystical experience revealed my life calling: to start a school.
 Relocating to the Berkshire Mountains of Western Massachusetts, I devoted myself to yoga full-time, ultimately returning to India, Thailand, and the Philippines to advance my spiritual practice.

 In 2012, I commenced doctoral studies in Psychology: Consciousness & Society at the University of West Georgia, the only public institution in the US offering such a program.
 My research examined the dynamics of healing and psychospiritual transformation during lucid dreaming, and its relationship to archetypal mythology and yoga psychology–aka, Sleep & Dream Yoga.
 Concurrently, I continued to develop Evolutionary Education®, an institute for experiential learning, where I currently serve as the Director and facilitate a wide range of continuing education courses and events.

 In 2019, I published my first book, The Light Travelers, which describes my transformative journey, a generation “waking up,” and what happens when waking and dreaming merge into one.
-In 2020, I began work as a facilitator with Atman Retreat, conducting pioneering psilocybin-assisted, wellness retreats in Jamaica.
+In 2020, I began working full-time as a psychedelic guide, offering preparation, facilitation, and integration services to a wide range of clients.

-When I’m not teaching, speaking, writing, traveling, or working with clients, I enjoy making music (especially improvisational singing), hiking, swimming, storytelling, and deep listening in nature.
+When I’m not teaching, speaking, writing, traveling, or working with others, I enjoy making music (especially improvisational singing), hiking, swimming, storytelling, and deep listening in nature.